 About Testosterone Replacement Therapy

 As its name suggests, testosterone replacement therapy is a type of hormone replacement therapy (HRT) that introduces external testosterone into a woman's body when her levels are in deficit.

 Because HRT testosterone is not FDA-approved for women, it is prescribed off-label, and its use is monitored closely to prevent adverse reactions.

+- Synthetic testosterone replacement therapy.
 Generally, the hormones used in testosterone replacement therapy are synthetic, meaning that they are artificially created in laboratories to be structurally identical to human testosterone.
-Reputable information on bioidentical testosterone is yet to be found.
+Unlike bioidentical testosterone, synthetic hormones do not have natural origins.

 Without a doubt, women who take testosterone for HRT should work hand in hand with their doctors throughout the process so as to personalize their treatment plans, beginning with the lowest dose necessary and raising doses if needed.